isaackogan/TikTokLive/README.md

 There are two types of events, [`CustomEvent`](https://github.com/isaackogan/TikTokLive/blob/master/TikTokLive/events/custom_events.py) events and [`ProtoEvent`](https://github.com/isaackogan/TikTokLive/blob/master/TikTokLive/events/proto_events.py) events.
-Both belong to the TikTokLive `Event` type ad can be listened to.
+Both belong to the TikTokLive `Event` type and can be listened to.
 The following events are available:

 ### Custom Events